-Okereke's works oscillate between diverse mediums.
-He employs mainly photography, time-based medium of video, poetry and performative interventions in the exploration of the central theme of ‘borders’.
+Okereke's work oscillates between diverse mediums.
+He employs photography, video, poetry and performative interventions in the exploration of one over-arching theme: that of borders.

-Another aspect of his practice lies in project organising and lecturing: coordinating artistic interventions which promote exchanges cutting across indigenous and international platforms.
-In 2008 he organised the first ever photographic exchange projects between schools in France and Nigeria – The Fine Art School of Paris and Yaba College of Arts and Technology Lagos.
-This was eventually followed by Crossing Compasses: Lagos-Berlin Photo Exchange and Converging Visions: Nigeria - Netherlands Photo Exchange (2012).
+Another aspect of his artistic practice lies in the intersection between art-making and pedagogy, specifically, lecturung and project organising – coordinating artistic interventions that promote exchanges cutting across national and international platforms.
+In 2008, he organized the first ever photographic exchange project between schools in France and Nigeria – the Yaba College of Arts and Technology Lagos and Ecole Nationale supérieure des Beaux Arts de Paris.
+This was followed by Crossing Compasses: Lagos-Berlin Photo Exchange and Converging Visions: Nigeria-Netherlands Photo Exchange (2012).

 - 2016 Nominee, Prix Elysée for Photography (2016 - 2018)